A close look at the holiday cheer around NRA Headquarters in Fairfax, Virginia

 I'm talking big.

-Usually this would be the part where I'd tell you an NRA related tale or spin off a Second Amendment yarn, but how about we just show you around headquarters instead.
+Usually this would be the part where I'd tell you an NRA related tale or spin off in a Second Amendment direction, but how about a look around headquarters instead?
 Not every nook and cranny … just the Christmassy parts.

-The staircase taking you from the north lobby to the second floor atrium are wrapped this year with garland, red ribbons, faux berries and more.
+A staircase rising from the north lobby to the second floor atrium wrapped with garland, ribbons, faux berries and more.

-I'm not about to speculate, but apparently there was a point in time where a member of the NRA Museum's staff decided it would be a good idea to bring in a bear costume.
+I'm not one to speculate, but at some point a member of the NRA Museum's staff decided to bring in a bear costume.
 Not just any bear, but a polar bear.

 And if you're going to bring in a bear costume, might as well make sure he's in the Christmas spirit!

-A row of counter space was cleared out in NRA's Competitions department for a touch of Christmas cheer.
+A row of counter space was cleared out in NRA's Competitive Shooting Department flahses a touch of Christmas cheer.

-In the IS Department, trees, wreathes and scenes of snow filled winter fun dotted the happy holiday horizons.
+In our IS Department, trees, wreathes and scenes of snow filled winter fun dotted the happy holiday horizons.

-In the north lobby of NRA Headquarters, Robert Peteresen's famed polar bear now rests in rows and rows of ivy, garland and ribbons of red.
+In the north lobby of NRA Headquarters, Robert Peteresen's famed polar bear now rests in rows and rows of ivy, ribbons of red, and garlands of green.

-The doorway to NRA's Competitions Department is now lined with two very distinctive objects ... a trophy case and a Christmas tree.
+The doorway to NRA's Competitive Shooting Department is lined with two very distinctive objects ... a trophy case and a Christmas tree.

-To each of our supporters and everyone else out there, we with a very Merry Christmas and a Happy New Year.
+To each and every of our supporters along with everyone else out there, we wish you a very Merry Christmas and a Happy New Year.
 It's been a great 2013 and '14 looks even brighter.